-This said, and as already stated before, nothing is contained in the present submissions which would show that the disputed domain name has been legitimately noncommercial or fairly used by the Respondent or that the Respondent would have any rights or legitimate interests in the disputed domain name.
+As already stated before, nothing is contained in the case file which would show that the disputed domain name has been legitimately noncommercial or fairly used by the Respondent or that the Respondent would have any rights or legitimate interests in the disputed domain name.

-Furthermore, the nature of the disputed domain name, incorporating the Complainant's distinctive VOLCOM trademark in its entirety with the mere addition of the letters "nz" as a reference to New Zealand does not show that the Respondent would have rights or legitimate interests in the disputed domain name and carries a risk of implied affiliation.
+Furthermore, the nature of the disputed domain name, incorporating the Complainant's well-known GLENFIDDICH trademark in its entirety with the mere addition of the term "sportsbook" does not show that the Respondent would have rights or legitimate interests in the disputed domain name and carries a risk of implied affiliation.